-- The app also works with tablets – so if you’d rather keep your phone switched off, use another device instead.
+- The app also works with tablets and ipads – so if you’d rather keep your phone switched off, use another device instead.

 - The app is optional!
 All information is here on the website and you may prefer to access resources before you go or after you return.

-- If you are having problems installing the app, please contact our technical support.
+- If you are having problems using the app, please contact us.